tristanmcooper/cse12-wi23-pa4-Iterator-starter/README.md

 |    +-- MyListIteratorPublicTester.java
 ```

-**Copy over MyLinkedList.java from PA 3 to this directory**, because you will also edit this file.
+**Copy over MyLinkedList.java from PA3 to this directory**, because you will also edit this file.

 ### Part 1: JUnit Testing (20 points)